sunilvb/spring-kafka-registry/README.md

     --property schema.registry.url=http://schema-registry:8081 \
     --from-beginning
 ```
-You should see a similar output in your browser window :
+You should see a similar output in your browser window (edited for brevity):

 ![alt text](docs/output4.jpg)